-To make Chicken Pastina with Egg, tiny pastina pasta, or stelline, are simmered in rich chicken broth and combined with an egg, butter, and cheese for this delicious italian classic.
 This simple pasta dish is comfort food in a bowl and just like your mom made.
 Grab your favorite bowl and make yourself up a warm and filling pasta meal with this best pastina recipe.
-You can even make Pastina with egg for babies.
-Pastina for babies is a great first food because its soft and easily digestible!

-This italian comfort food with egg is delicious and filling.
-I have found lots of cultures have their takes on simple recipes like pastina and the recipes that come to mind are Mexican Sopita, Egg Drop Soup and Kotosoupa Avgolemono.
+- Italian comfort food: This egg pastina is delicious and filling.
+I have found lots of cultures have their takes on simple recipes like pastina and the recipes that come to mind are Mexican Sopita, Piselli, Egg Drop Soup and Kotosoupa Avgolemono.
 Egg Drop soup has no pasta or rice but has tender egg strands floating in chicken broth.
 In fact, some people even call pastina soup with egg, "pastina egg drop soup."
 Greek Kotosoupa Avgolemono (avgo- means "egg") reminds me of Italian pastina with egg, just with rice instead of pasta.

 What does pastina mean?